axk5209/recipeyent-backend/README.md

 # Back-end of Recipeyent
-### *Recipeyent is a fun recipe sharing website and this is its back-end server repository.
+### *This is the back-end of a fun recipe-sharing website.
 It is built with Node.js, Express.js, MongoDB, Jest, and Cloudinary API*

 ![Image of Recipe Endpoint](https://github.com/axk5209/recipeyent-backend/blob/master/recipeEndpoint.png)